alexanderivanov2424/AI_Automation/clustering/README.txt

 clustering - Script for producing a cosine clustering for a range of clusters.

 clusterplots - Diagnostic script for comparing produced clusterings

+naive_peak_clustering - Hierarchical clustering based on the number of differences
+                        in located peaks.

+PCA_clustering - Hierarchical clustering on top of full data PCA transformation.
+                 Uses various distance metrics for final clustering.

+similarity_plot_analysis - Diagnostic Script to show various diffraction patterns
+                           side by side.
+Also computes cosine similarity.

+similarity - Neighbor based cosine similarity plot.
+Also shows clustering results
+             from another group in red.